Ochieng23/Baila-backend/README.md

 Start the server with rails s

-## Database Schema
+# Database Schema
-The database schema for this project consists of four tables:
+The database schema for this project consists of five tables:

 artists: Contains information about each artist, including their name, bio, and the category they belong to.
+Artists can create profiles and login.

 categories: Contains information about each music category, including its name and a short description.